Bimodal Hearing With a Cochlear Implant and a Hearing Aid

 - Improved quality of life

-"I really like the combination of the sound of the CI and the hearing aid!
-I can follow what the people sitting to my right say much better, I can localize and actually hear sounds with the CI that I can’t with the hearing aid."
+“I really like the combination of the sound of the cochlear implant and the hearing aid!
+However, for understanding, the implant is essential.
+I can follow what the people sitting to my right say much better.
+I can localize and actually hear sounds that I can’t with the hearing aid.”

 Bimodal With MED-EL